elgud/eleventy-base-blog/about/index.md

 title: About Me
 templateClass: tmpl-post
 eleventyNavigation:
  key: About Me
-  parentType: index
-  order: 3
+ order: 1
 ---

 I am a person that writes stuff.